Cambodia, The Kingdom of Wonder!

 The Magnificent Temples of Angkor & Surrounding Area

-The very name conjures up images of jungle temples, Asian mysticism and exotic Hindu influence architecture.
-Built over 1000 years ago, it was then deserted for reasons never answered, and remained undiscovered until 1860 when a Belgian explorer, Henri Mouhot, was hacking his way through the jungle and suddenly came across this fantastic feat of building and design.
-It is now one of the region’s most desirable destination for the curious traveller.
+The very name conjures up images of jungle temples, Asian mysticism and exotic Hindu-influenced architecture.
+Built over 1000 years ago, it was then deserted for reasons never answered, and remained undiscovered until 1860, when a Belgian explorer, Henri Mouhot, was hacking his way through the jungle and suddenly came across this fantastic feat of building and design.
+It is now one of the region’s most desirable destinations for the curious traveller.

 TOP TIP